The name Houston American Energy Corp. (HUSA) should be kept on your radar - The Dwinnex

 In the latest session, Houston American Energy Corp.
-(AMEX: HUSA) closed at 3.96 down -0.75% from its previous closing price of $3.99.
-In other words, the price has decreased by -$0.0300 from its previous closing price.
-On the day, 664432 shares were traded.
-HUSA stock price reached its highest trading level at $4.0800 during the session, while it also had its lowest trading level at $3.9000.
+(AMEX: HUSA) closed at $3.81 up 6.13% from its previous closing price of $3.59.
+In other words, the price has increased by $+0.2200 from its previous closing price.
+On the day, 754004 shares were traded.
+HUSA stock price reached its highest trading level at $3.8200 during the session, while it also had its lowest trading level at $3.5500.

 Top 5 Cheap Stocks to Own Right Now